oVirt/ovirt-site/source/node/stateless.html.md

 *   How do we tell a host to create a new bundle even if one exists?
     -   kernel commandline?
     -   Admin on web server removes? <-- Do we need this anyway?
+*   How do we handle the configuration server being down?
+    -   boot and allow re-configuration?
+    -

 ## Security Considerations